-- (a) The Transition Bids are non-negative. - (b) For resources under the Proxy Cost methodology, Transition Bids must be less than or equal to the Default Transition Bids calculated under the Proxy Cost methodology. - (c) For resources under the Registered Cost methodology, Transition Bids must equal the Default Transition Bids as registered in the Master File. - (d)If no Transition Cost is submitted in a Transition Bid, the CAISO will insert the ProxyTransition Cost plus the applicable Transition Opportunity Cost, or as registered in the
+- (a) The Transition Bids are non-negative. - (b) For resources under the Proxy Cost methodology, Transition Bids must be less than or equal to the Default Transition Bids calculated under the Proxy Cost methodology. - (c) For resources under the Registered Cost methodology, Transition Bids must equal the Default Transition Bids as registered in the Master File.

-Master File, based on the elected methodology pursuant to Section 30.4.
-If the resource has an approved Reference Level Change Request and if no Transition Cost is submitted in a Bid, the CAISO will insert the difference between the revised Default Start-Up Bid for the higher MSG Configuration minus the applicable Start-Up Opportunity Cost for the higher MSG configuration and the revised Default Start-Up Cost Bid for the lower MSG Configuration minus the applicable Start-Up Cost for the lower MSG configuration minus the applicable Start-Up Opportunity Cost for the lower MSG configuration, divided by one hundred twenty-five percent (125%), plus the applicable transition Opportunity Cost.
+(d) If no Transition Cost is submitted in a Transition Bid, the CAISO will insert the Proxy Transition Cost plus the applicable Transition Opportunity Cost, or as registered in the Master File, based on the elected methodology pursuant to Section 30.4.
+If the resource has an approved Reference Level Change Request and if no Transition Cost is submitted in a Bid, the CAISO will insert the difference between the applicable Revised Default Commitment Cost Bid (i.e., revised Default Start-Up Bid) for the higher MSG Configuration minus the applicable Start-Up Opportunity Cost for the higher MSG configuration and the revised applicable Revised Default Commitment Cost Bid (i.e., revised Default Start-Up Cost Bid) for the lower MSG Configuration minus the applicable Start-Up Opportunity Cost for the lower MSG configuration minus the applicable Start-Up Opportunity Cost for the lower MSG configuration minus the applicable start-Up Opportunity Cost for the lower MSG configuration, plus the applicable transition Opportunity Cost.
 If the result of this calculation is negative for any transition between two MSG Configurations, then the Transition Cost shall be zero.